 Child Abuse Report

-All incidents of child abuse or suspected child abuse (as defined by legislation of within the church’s procedures).or suspected child abuse, including those which involve helpers, leaders, church members or eldership, are to be recorded and communicated to the Ministry Leader who will relay the information to the pastor and eldership as soon as possible.
+All incidents of child abuse or suspected child abuse (as defined by legislation of within the church’s procedures) or suspected child abuse, including those which involve helpers, leaders, church members or eldership, are to be recorded and communicated to the Ministry Leader who will relay the information to the pastor and eldership as soon as possible.
 This form is to be completed by the person who is reporting the matter.